omahs/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 </div>

 Congratulations!
-You can now call methods of the helloWorld smart contract deployed on the Solana network.
+You can now call methods of the helloWorld smart contract deployed on the Neon network.
 (Fig. 13 shows the result of your smart contract — the text string "Hello World!".)

 <div className='neon-img-width-300' style={{textAlign: 'center'}}>